mrpg/ego_paper_data/README.md

 **`plots.R`**
 - Generates all plots/figures for the paper
 - Sources helper libraries from `lib/preload.R` and `lib/data.R`
+- Prints Table 3 summary statistics to console (Mean Percentage of Cooperative Choices per Platform and Frame)
 - Creates the following plots in `output/`:
   - `plot1.pdf`: Cooperation conditional on platform and round (Figure 3 in paper)
   - `plot2.pdf`: Cooperation conditional on platform, round, and identity of the player (Figure 4 in paper)